snekbeater/scrambpy/README.md

 `matrix` | seed | turn percentage (10=10%, 100=100%, 170=170%) | - | turns a group of 2x2 blocks clockwise.
 Does not work on lonely pixels.
 `medium` | seed | rounds | distance | moves a block a maximum of *distance* left or right.
 Runs over all blocks *rounds* times.
 `heavy` | seed | rounds | - | moves every block somewhere else *rounds* times

+### -d
+`-d <disguiseimage.jpg>

+With `-d` scramb.py will take 3 images as input:
+- -i original image
+- -d disguise image
+- -m mask

+scramb.py will then generate a patch-image.

 ### -2
 Blowup image by 2x